Common Booster Club Frustrations

 Senior Parents Running the Club

 Many senior parents may feel like they’ve gained, well, seniority after four years of participating in the booster club.
-While they may have the experience and may know more of the kids and parents, having senior parents hold all officer positions and committee chair roles may leave the club without experienced leadership once the new year rolls around.
+While they may have the experience and may be friends with more of the students and parents, having senior parents hold all officer positions and committee chair roles may leave the club without experienced leadership once the new year rolls around.
+It is beneficial to have at least one board member be a parent of a freshman, sophomore, or junior.
+You want to build a healthy, diverse board that includes representative voices from more than one class, and that provides continuity from year to year so that all the knowledge of how to run the club’s events are not lost if the whole board retires at once.